Photos by Simon Scott Photography and Kathryn Burnham

 Fly to Dar es Salaam and spend the night at a seaside hotel.
 Visit the Canadian Embassy to hear about Canada’s development cooperation program in Tanzania and visit the national farmers’ organization MVIWATA.
 Enjoy a guided tour of the city and a meal at the famed Badminton Institute, known for its delicious Indian cuisine.
 Then travel to Morogoro, where we will see the impact of a project that supports small-scale soybean farming.
 Afterwards, we will travel to Mikumi National Park, passing sisal plantations and the beautiful Uluguru Mountains that soar above the plains and town of Morogoro.
 Enjoy a game viewing drive in Mikumi National Park, Tanzania’s fourth-largest national park.

 Travel to the ancient Swahili coastal city of Stone Town, via the ferry from Dar es Salaam.
 Enjoy an early-evening stroll along the coast before enjoying a local seafood feast and (if we’re lucky) a live performance of Taarab music.
 Start the next day with Zanzibar’s famous spiced coffee before a guided walking tour through the narrow, winding streets to the old slave market and the former palace of the Sultan of Oman.
 Then, set sail for one of Zanzibar’s tranquil and picturesque seaside lodges, where you will stay for three nights.
-Snorkel or scuba dive, swim with dolphins, go on a spice tour, or pursue some of the other ecotourism activities available to you
+Snorkel or scuba dive, swim with dolphins, go on a spice tour, or pursue some of the other ecotourism activities available to you.
+You will have two full days at leisure before flying home on March 1.

 Space in our learning tour is limited.
 If you are interested in participating or want more information, let us know as soon as possible.